Documentation Index

 ORrelationship—any group matching means overall match

-- Match: Target can have multiple values; if any value satisfies the condition, that condition matches
+IN): Target can have multiple values; if any value satisfies the condition, that condition matches - Not Match (

 As shown above, we have two condition groups, each with two conditions, and conditions have multiple match values.
 The expression is: